RepoToolsGen/South-trans-Flatley/README.md

 To run Repo Gen, the git software needs to be installed.

+Login to your github account and goto settings -> SSH and GPG keys and make sure you congigure the SSH key.

 Create `.env` file in repo-gen top-level directory which contains a user GitHub personal access token named REPO_GEN_GITHUB_TOKEN.
 Refer to sample below.